jquery/learn.jquery.com/page/using-jquery-core/utility-methods.md

 console.log( newObject.foo ); // "baz"
 ```

-If you don't want to change any of the objects you pass to `$.extend`, pass an empty object as the first argument.
+If you don't want to change any of the objects you pass to `$.extend()`, pass an empty object as the first argument:

 ```
 var firstObject = { foo: "bar", a: "b" };